kubernetes/community/keps/0013-pull-based-audit-events-stream.md

 }
 ```

-When the sent bytes exceeds the bandwidth, API server will try to truncate the audit event, and check the limit again.
-If bandwidth limit is still exceeded, the event would be droped.
+When the sent bytes exceed the bandwidth, API server will try to truncate the audit event, and check the limit again.
+If bandwidth limit is still exceeded, the event would be dropped.

-### User Stories

-#### Story 1
-As a tenant, I will be able to known all things happened to my own namespace.
-When problem happens, I can use the audit events for trouble shooting.

-#### Story 2
-As a developer, I will easily be able to get a subset of audit events.
-This will save a lot of time for debugging.
-I don't need to grep audit events from a couple of audit files.

 ### Risks and Mitigations
-We have bandwidth limit to prevent potential performance impact to API server.
-That means audit events could be dropped silently.
+These endpoints should be treated as debugging & development endpoints, not for actual secure audit logging.
 This change introduces two new endpoints which expose sensitive information.
 The cluster admin should should configure the authorization module and set access control to them.
 The access control is supported at namespace level.
-Only namespace admin should be able to read audit events from endpoint `/audits/{namespace}/`.
+Only namespace admin should be able to read audit events from endpoint `/apis/audit.k8s.io/v1alpha1/namespaces/{namespace}/namespacedevents`.

 ## Graduation Criteria
 Success will be determined by stability of the provided pull based streams and ease of understanding for the end user.